elcodi/bamboo/README.md

 ### 4. Load the plugins

-Bamboo offers a bunch of plugins to customize your store, load it with this command
+Bamboo offers a bunch of plugins to customize your store.
+In the ecosystem of Bamboo, a Plugin is just a Bundle, so first of all, check that all the plugins you want to use are actually instantiated in you `AppKernel` class, under `app/` folder.

+To install load these plugins, use this command

 ```bash
     $ php app/console elcodi:plugins:load